-- zdivmod Calculates the quotient and the remainder.
-This is available because when you calculate the quotient you get the remainder for free. zdiv and zmod simply call zdivmod with the dummy variable as one of the output variables. - zsplit Combines zrsh and ztrunc.
+zdivmod Calculates the quotient and the remainder.
+This is available because when you calculate the quotient you get the remainder for free. zdiv and zmod simply call zdivmod with the dummy variable as one of the output variables.
+Despite zdivmod being sufficient, zdiv and zmod are provided to make it easier to get started with libzahl.
+They to not pollute the API or the code base too much.

+zsplit Combines zrsh and ztrunc.
 It is useful for divide-and-conquer algorithms.
 It orders the calls to zrsh and ztrunc so that it is safe to use input variables as output variables too.

 Compound functions pollute the API and seldom make the user code cleaner.
 If the user needs compound functions, they can easily be implemented as simple macros.
 Variadic functions like multi-integer initialisation and multi-integer deinitialisation are not only seldom especially useful, they are also slower and the overhead can be avoided with macros.12 libzahl also does not have variants of functions that take an intrinsic integer instead of a big integer as one of the input parameters, with the exception of exponentiation functions and comparison.
-The former exception is simply because raising a number to more than the $(2^{64} - 1)^{\text{th}}$ power is probably uncommon, and would - provided that the base is not -1, 0, or 1 - result in a number too large to be stored.
+The former exception is simply because raising a number to more than the $(2^{64} - 1)^{th}$ power is probably uncommon, and would - provided that the base is not -1, 0, or 1 - result in a number too large to be stored.
 Similarly, the latter exception is because it turns out it is very common that we want to compare against small constants.
 Exponentiation is also significantly faster when working on an intrinsic type as the exponent.
 Currently, zpow and zmodpow, which do not take an intrinsic integer as the exponent, do not convert the exponent to an intrinsic integer.